j3k0/mcp-brain-tools/README.md

 - **Import/Export Tools**: Easy migration from existing JSON-based knowledge graphs
 - **Rich Query API**: Advanced querying capabilities not possible with the previous implementation
 - **Admin Tools**: Management CLI for inspecting and maintaining the knowledge graph
+- **Complete CRUD Operations**: Full create, read, update, and delete capabilities for entities and relations

 ## Architecture